NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Fixed issue where the arena was always incorrectly rotated and mirrored.
 - Made user input more lenient, less errors will be thrown and the application will just deal with input values even if they don't make much sense.
 - Added more presets: Cage Ellipse, Ellipse, Gaps, and Islands.
-- Removed presets: Default Flat, Full, and Void as they are now redundant.
+- Removed presets: Default Flat, Full, and Void (as they are now redundant).
 - Renamed some older presets.

 **Note:** Version 1 is discontinued.
-If you wish to view the source code for version 1.1.5.0, the latest commit is from November 4, 2018 on the master branch.
+If you wish to view the source code for the latest update for version 1 (which is 1.1.5.0, 1.1.5.1 never got a proper release), the latest commit is from November 4, 2018.

 **1.1.5.0 - November 4, 2018**